JuliaGizmos/Escher.jl/README.md

 #### 4.2.5.
 Interactive UI

 **Reactive.jl** package allows "reactive programming" in Julia.
 Reactive programming is a style of event-driven programming with signals of data.
 A signal is a value that can change over time.
 Reactive.jl's [documentation](http://julialang.org/Reactive.jl/) provides an overview of the `Signal` framework.
 At this point it is highly recommended that you read it.
-Also, you should read the Escher [Signal API](http://escher-jl.org/signal-api.html).
+Also, you shold read the Escher [Signal API](http://escher-jl.org/signal-api.html).

 There are two facets to this rule:
 - Getting the input from tiles